ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/README.md

 # PANCAN.INFO

 ## About
-The files in this directory are all the ones being used on pancan.info .
-Everything needed is contained here except for the script workflow_decider.pl which is in:
+The files in this directory are all the ones being used on pancan.info.
+To prevent having multiple versions of the workflow decider, we have decided to keep it out of this repo.
+Feel free to take a look at the script here :

     https://github.com/SeqWare/public-workflows/raw/develop/decider-bwa-pancancer/workflow_decider.pl